championswimmer/kernel-tools/README.md

 (required for Xperia series of smartphones only)

 ######   Unpack ftf  file to zimage and ramdisk (credits DoomLord)
    this works on linux natively or on cygwin, but not native windows
-   update : now you can directly use the ftf file, i have included an easy script for that
+   This uses DoomLord's kernel.sin unpacker tool written in perl (with minor modifications) update : now you can directly use the ftf file, i have included an easy script for that
    update2: automatised the process now to accept arguements
    use this command